Leuchtfeuer/auth0-for-typo3/Documentation/Administration/TypoScript/Index.rst

        stylesheet = EXT:your_key/Resources/Public/Styles/Backend.css
    }

-Please make also sure that you configure the role-mapping__ from Auth0 roles to TYPO3 user groups.
-Maybe you also want to set the admin flag for backend users, depending on an Auth0 property-mapping__.
+Please make also sure that you configure the :ref:`role mapping <admin-typoscript-roleMapping>` from Auth0 roles to TYPO3 user groups.
+Maybe you also want to set the admin flag for backend users, depending on an Auth0 :ref:`role mapping <admin-typoscript-propertyMapping>`.

 Login Behaviour
 ===============